forestfoxx/awesome-hardware-fuzzing/README.md

 # awesome-hardware-fuzzing
 A curated list of research and repositories on the novel technique of hardware fuzzing.
-For various reasons, most of existing works target RISC-V, with a few exceptions.
+For various reasons, most of existing works target RISC-V, with some exceptions.

 [The Emergence of Hardware Fuzzing: A Critical Review of its Significance](https://arxiv.org/html/2403.12812v1)